Maaaadscientist/zz2l2nu/data/README.md

   Scale factors for pileup ID with 81X training.
 Copied from the [pileup ID wiki page](https://twiki.cern.ch/twiki/bin/viewauth/CMS/PileupJetID?rev=61).
 * `pileup_eff_nanoaodv6.xgb` <br />
   XGBoost model that parameterizes the efficiency of the pileup ID in simulation.
 It was trained with NanoAODv6.
 Details are provided in [this talk](https://indico.cern.ch/event/934117/#9-parametrization-of-puid-effc).

+## InstrMetReweighting

+* `lineshape_mass_201*.root` <br />
+  Mass lineshapes computed from dilepton data with pTmiss < 125 GeV.
+Used in the CR to give a mass to the photon.
+Obtained from code in `WeightsAndDatadriven/InstrMET`.
+* `weight_nvtx_201*.root` <br />
+  2D weights in number of vertices vs boson pT (in bins of pT threshold), computed from dilepton and photon data with pTmiss < 125 GeV.
+Used to reweight the data in the photon CR.
+Obtained from code in `WeightsAndDatadriven/InstrMET`.
+* `weight_pt_201*.root` <br />
+  Weights in number of vertices vs boson pT (in bins of pT threshold), computed from dilepton and photon data with pTmiss < 125 GeV on top of nvtx weights.
+Used to reweight the data in the photon CR.
+Obtained from code in `WeightsAndDatadriven/InstrMET`.
+* `meanWeights_201*.root` <br />
+  Mean weights per bin in mT, to be used with the statistical analysis.
+Computed from the code in `WeightsAndDatadriven/InstrMET/meanWeights`.